maoy/writeups/ZooKeeperInNova.md

 sudo apt-get install python-zookeeper python-pip sudo pip install evzookeeper
 ```
-`python-zookeeper` is the official ZooKeeper Python binding. `python-evzookeeper` is the library to make the official binding work with the eventlet threading model.
+`python-zookeeper` is the official ZooKeeper Python binding. [evzookeeper](https://github.com/maoy/python-evzookeeper) is the library to make the official binding work with the eventlet threading model.

 After installation, make sure you have the following configuration snippet at the end of `/etc/nova/nova.conf` on every node:
 ```